 If dietary and social environments produce differences in endurance running, would these traits be heritable?
 Why or why not?

-- It depends on how we define "hereditability" or "inheritance".
+It depends on how we define "hereditability" or "inheritance".
 Some biologists understand heritability only as "genetic inheritance", i. the transfer of genetic material to offspring.
 Of course, then, the social environment would not be hereditary because it is not or only to a small extent influenced by genes.
-However, other biologists also understand inheritance more generally, as any things that can be passed on to offspring or others in the group, or things that persist over time.
+However, other biologists also understand inheritance more generally, as any things that can be passed on to offspring or others in the group, or things that persist over time for long enough to influence organisms in the future.
 In addition to genes, these things can then also play a significant role in the development of certain traits.
-These biologists would say that a particular diet can be heritable if it is also passed on through social learning, or if offspring are born into an environment where certain foods are abundandt.
-In addition, the social environment can be said to heritable, because descendants of socially living organisms are born into this pre-existing social environment.
+These biologists would say that a particular diet can be heritable if it is also passed on through social learning, or if offspring are born into an environment where certain foods are abundant.
+In addition, the social environment can be said to be heritable, because descendants of socially living organisms are born into this pre-existing social environment.

 see also: Cultural Evolution